 Investigators knew a maniac serial killer was on the loose as the victims were often found with their eyes gouged out or their genitals removed and stuffed in their mouths.
 Chikatilo also believed in the Russian superstition that the eyes keep a snapshot of the last thing a person sees before their death.
 Later, he discovered this was not true and stopped removing the eyes.

-7 He Appeared A “Perfectly Normal” Husband and Father
+7 He Appeared a “Perfectly Normal” Husband and Father

-In 1963, Chikatilo married Feodosia ‘Fayina’ Odnacheva after two weeks of meeting each other which was arranged by his younger sister.
+In 1963, Chikatilo married Feodosia ‘Fayina’ Odnacheva within two weeks of meeting each other which was arranged by his younger sister.
 They had no sex life as Chikatilo was unable to maintain an erection—their two children were conceived manually.

 What would have been more confusing is discovering the sexual gratification he gained from stabbing his victims—considering his complete lack of sex drive displayed throughout their own marriage.
 She later said, “I could never imagine him being able to hurt one person, let alone fifty-three.
 He could never hurt anyone.”
 Fayina and her two children later changed their names and moved away from their home due to the death threats they received.

-6The Manhunt For Chikatilo Helped Catch 200 Other Criminals
+6The Manhunt for Chikatilo Helped Catch 200 Other Criminals

-During the hunt for the ‘Rostov Ripper’, there were hidden cameras at train stations and undercover policewomen dressed as runaways.
+During the hunt for the “Rostov Ripper,” there were hidden cameras at train stations and undercover policewomen dressed as runaways.
 Other undercover officers would dress as rail workers and mushroom pickers but they still could not catch the serial killer.